Judd A. and Marjorie Weinberg College of Arts and Sciences

 Natural Sciences (FD-NS)

 Courses in this foundational discipline convey our current understanding of the natural world and the methods by which this understanding is achieved through systematic hypothesis testing.
 Students learn to appreciate the evidence of our current understanding of nature; the scientific process; and the implications, utility, and limitations of scientific inquiry.
-A more complete description, and learning objectives, can be found on the Weinberg College website under FD-NS: Natural Sciences.
+A more complete description with learning objectives and list of courses, can be found under Natural Sciences.

 Empirical and Deductive Reasoning (FD-EDR)

 We learn about the world in two main ways: empirically, from observations, and by making logical deductions from what we already know or conjecture.
 Courses in this foundational discipline teach students to use these two modes of inference and to recognize both their power and their limitations.
-A more complete description, and learning objectives, can be found on the Weinberg College website under FD-EDR: Empirical and Deductive Reasoning.
+A more complete description with learning objectives and list of courses, can be found under Empirical and Deductive Reasoning.

 Social and Behavioral Sciences (FD-SBS)

 Social scientists use qualitative and quantitative methodologies to help us understand how we influence, and are influenced by, societal forces.
 Courses in this foundational discipline teach students about theories, methodological approaches, and empirical research findings pertaining to human experience, from the level of the individual to that of familial, cultural, political, and institutional structures.
-A more complete description, and learning objectives, can be found on the Weinberg College website under FD-SBS: Social and Behavioral Sciences.
+A more complete description with learning objectives and list of courses, can be found under Social and Behavioral Sciences.

 Historical Studies (FD-HS)

 Courses in this foundational discipline examine change over time in a wide variety of spheres, including beliefs, cultures, economics, intellectual thought, politics, and society.
 Students learn critical methods including: evaluation of evidence, understanding conditions under which historical actors operated, comprehending cause and consequence, tracing patterns, comparative analysis of sources, and historical argumentation.
-A more complete description, and learning objectives, can be found on the Weinberg College website under FD-HS: Historical Studies.
+A more complete description with learning objectives and list of courses, can be found under Historical Studies.

 Ethical and Evaluative Thinking (FD-EET)

 All human cultures have produced systems of thought and belief concerning ways of being in the world and relating to one another.
 Courses in this foundational discipline help students recognize and reflect on ethical and evaluative questions, become aware of what standards they bring to bear in answering them, appreciate and respect their own and other cultural systems, and work through disagreements with others.
-A more complete description, and learning objectives, can be found on the Weinberg College website under FD-EET: Ethical and Evaluative Thinking.
+A more complete description with learning objectives and list of courses, can be found under Ethical and Evaluative Thinking.

 Literature and Arts (FD-LA)

 Through courses in this foundational discipline, students come to understand and appreciate a range of artistic forms and media.
 They learn to describe, value, and critique artistic works; to identify and query the ideas and perspectives they represent; and to consider them as practices through which human beings have attempted to explore and transform their worlds.
 Students also develop essential skills in critical thinking and cultural analysis.
-A more complete description, and learning objectives, can be found on the Weinberg College website under FD-LA: Literature and Arts.
+A more complete description with learning objectives and list of courses, can be found under Literature and Arts.

 Perspectives on Power, Justice, and Equity

 This two-part (2 unit) transdisciplinary requirement is designed to infuse the Weinberg College curriculum with active discussions about how to navigate the local-global continuum amidst the complex and highly dynamic social and political movements of today and in the past.
+Students take one each from U.S. Perspectives and Global Perspectives categories.
 These courses ask students to reflect on their own perspectives as necessarily the product of interconnected webs of people, ideas, and events.
-Non-Northwestern courses are generally not applicable towards the perspectives requirement, but see Policies for exceptions and additional rules.
+Non-Northwestern courses are generally not applicable towards this requirement, but see Policies for exceptions and additional rules.
 See also Grade Requirements pertaining to the perspectives requirement.
+A more complete description, with learning objectives and lists of courses, can be found in this catalog under Perspectives on Power, Justice, and Equity.

 Major Study Requirement